ibrahim-bhat/C-Programming/README.md

 # C-Programming
-50 Programming with C language i have praticed on 50 programms of C language and i pushed it on git
+Programming with C language
+i have praticed on  programms of C language